Project Start Date: 4/15/2021

 Minneapolis Public Works anticipates preliminary design and public involvement to begin two years prior to the start of project construction.
 Construction is anticipated to begin in 2021 with construction lasting one season.

 Scalability/Funding Allocation Flexibility – discuss any flexibility to increase or decrease funding among the years in the five-year plan and the most that could be spent in a given year:

-Projects are anticipated to be less than one year construction projects.
-Spreading the construction over two or more years decreases the cost effectiveness of the projects.
+This project is anticipated to be a one year construction project.
+Spreading the construction over two or more years decreases the cost effectiveness of the project.